thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 At the time, we needed money to survive.
 I did not know it.
 But it was the case.
 The investor wanted to see if our idea and working MVP was capable of succeeding in the *real* world. **The world where other companies buy your product**.

-Also, customers will not sign a check to a person they do not trust you.
+Also, customers will not sign a check to a person they do not trust.
 I discovered that way too late, when the company collapsed: ancien prospects acknowledged they did not trust our CEO, even if they loved our idea and product.
 They smelled something wrong.

 Damn you bottleneck!